John Mark Robinson

 John Mark Robinson (born 19 July 1948) is an entrepreneur, director, and actor.
 Films he directed have included Roadhouse 66, Kid, and All Tied Up.
-He also directed the music videos for various musical artists.
-Robinson is the owner and operator of Vancouver Prop & Costume, having previously served as president of Modern Props.
+He also directed the music videos for various musical artists including Bob Dylan, Tina Turner, Ramones, Pretenders, Bob Seger and Santana.
+Robinson is the founder and CEO of Tap&Go EV Ltd., owner operator of Vancouver Prop & Costume, and President of Boffi Los Angeles, having previously served as president of Modern Props.
 Robinson holds Patent No. 10,277,960 for his co-invention of a method and system for seeding video programs with episodic interactive items.

 Early life

 Robinson was born in Toronto, Ontario.
 He graduated from the American Academy of Dramatic Arts in New York.

 Music, television, and film career

 Robinson founded the Modern Productions in 1980 to direct and produce music videos for artists under the banner.
 In 1983, he directed Roadhouse 66, starring Willem Dafoe, released by Universal Pictures.
 In 1990, he directed the movie Kid released by Focus Features.
 Robinson directed the television show Martha Stewart Living in 1991.
 He also directed the movie Motowns Mustang in 1992 and All Tied Up in 1993.

 During his career, Robinson has directed and produced music videos for Bob Dylan ("Sweetheart Like You"), Bob Marley ("Redemption Song"), Pretenders, Tina Turner ("What's Love Got to Do with It?"), Ramones ("Rock 'n' Roll High School"), Santana ("Hold On"), Pat Benatar, and George Thorogood ("Bad to the Bone").